‘Civilizations VI’ Brings Australia To The Franchise In Upcoming DLC

-Civilizations VI is bringing yet another nation into the fold with an upcoming DLC, which will bring Australia as a playable nation in the award winning franchise for the first time ever.
+Civilizations VI is bringing yet another nation into the fold with an upcoming DLC, which will bring Australia as a playable nation in the award-winning franchise for the first time ever.

 Australia will be led by the World War II era prime minister, John Curtis.
 His special ability is Citadel of Civilization, which buffs up Australia’s production levels massively any time the country is fighting a defensive war or has liberated a city.
 To be specific, he doubles Australia’s production, and the buff is triggered if someone has declared war on Australia within the last 10 turns, or if a city has been liberated in the last 20.

-Whether or not that ability can be abused remains to be seen, though hopefully 2K has ensured there is some sort of timer or the like preventing exploits of a war/peace state switcheroo.
+Whether or not that ability can be abused remains to be seen, though hopefully, 2K has ensured there is some sort of timer or the like preventing exploits of a war/peace state switcheroo.

 The abilities Civ 6 gives to Australia are remarkably appropriate considering the development of the continent and its high focus on tourism.
 And Civ 6 even gives Australia an accurate unique building, the Outback Station, which gives food and production bonuses but also allows the player to steal tiles from bordering civilizations.